aws/aws-parallelcluster/docs/source/pre_post_install.rst

 Custom Bootstrap Actions
 ========================

 CfnCluster can execute arbritary code either before(pre) or after(post) the main bootstrap action during cluster creation.
 This code is typically stored in S3 and accessed via HTTP(S) during cluster creation.
-The code will be executed as root and can be in any script language supppoted by the cluster OS, typically `bash` or `python`.
+The code will be executed as root and can be in any script language supported by the cluster OS, typically `bash` or `python`.

 pre-install actions are called before any cluster deployment bootstrap such as configuring NAT, EBS and the scheduler.
 Typical pre-install actions may include modifying storage, adding extra users or packages.